kundajelab/chipseq_pipeline/README.md

 2) ChIP-Seq pipeline report for QC and result
 ```
 Located at the output folder (typically, ./out/) with name Report.html.
-This report shows all QC and result files (qc, txt, log, pdf, png, gif and jpg).
+This report shows all QC and result files including plots (qc, txt, log, pdf, png, gif and jpg).
+Don't forget to move linked files (pdf, png, jpg and so on) together with HTML.
 ```

 ### For desktops with limited memory (< 16GB)